YoanaBast/Foodganizer/docs/ai_tools.md

   - General lazy tasks such as:
     - Look at this JSON file.
 Could you create more ingredients and recipes, mirroring the ones we already have?
     - I renamed my URLs to all take pk instead of recipe_id, id and so on.
 Could you read these views and let me know if I failed to update to pk anywhere?
+    - Generated the images on the homepage cards.

 - Claude:
   - explained to me how ajax works and showed me how to apply it to my views
+    > Explained to me how a lot of things work, to be honest.
   - Assisted me with questions, such as "Do you think solution X is optimal, or should I do Y. What are the pros and cons of both approaches"
   - General lazy tasks such as:
     - I've changed my templates and styles multiple times, could you scan for any unused css classes and reorder in a more readable way?
     - Showed my DB ERD and described what I like in my app to write the text for the "how it works" section.
+      > I've reworked the text, there is currently no AI text.

 - ClickUp Brain: